MrSnakeDoc/hatchway_assessment_ts/README.md

 ## License

-Distributed under the GNU GENERAL PUBLIC LICENSE Version 3.
-See `LICENSE.txt` for more information.
+Distributed under the MIT LICENCE See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>